tustunkok/tustunkok.github.io/_drafts/2020-05-16-how-to-create-a-gpu-powered-containerized-multi-user-jupyterhub-research-server.md

 who know the correct global password can successfully login to the JupyterHub.

 #### Notebook Spawners
-JupyterHub's main purpose it to spawning single-user notebooks for the authenticated users.
+JupyterHub's main purpose is to spawning single-user notebooks for the authenticated users.
 A single-user notebook is just an instance of `jupyter notebook`.
-Jupyter notebooks are available in many formats.
+Jupyter notebook is available in many formats for different operating systems.
 One can install it via package managers (i.e. `conda`, `pacman`) or via `pip`.
 However, if you do not want to fill your machine with random junk, you can run notebooks on a Docker image.
 You can find official docker stacks in the [Github][dockerstacks-link].

 For spawning notebook servers, JupyterHub provides the following methods:
 - Native Spawner
 - Docker Spawner

+Again, there are lots of them.
+You can check
+[the documentation][jupyterhubspawners-link] for the full list.

 **Native Spawner** spawns notebooks from the installed version of the Jupyter Notebook.
 This version uses the libraries and frameworks from the main system.